-To assure a prompt admission decision, applicants for admission to the Master of Science in Counseling and Pupil Personnel Services should submit all application materials by July 1 for fall semester and November 1 for spring semester.
-All application materials are to be collected by the applicant and submitted together.
+To assure a prompt admission decision, applicants for admission to the Counseling and Pupil Personnel Services program should submit all application materials by June 15 for fall semester.

 Admission decisions for regular standing are based on the following materials in the applicant's file:

 - 1. A completed application form and non-refundable application fee - 2.
 Official transcripts showing a bachelor's degree from a regionally accredited U.S. institution or equivalency - 3.
 A personal statement following the guidelines included in the admissions packet - 4.
 Three professional letters of recommendation - 5.
-Evidence of initial interview and program advisement with a faculty adviser - 1.
+Evidence of initial interview and program advisement with a faculty adviser - 6.
+Certificate of Clearance AND verification of registration for or passing the Basic Skills Exam (CBEST) or an approved alternative allowed by the California Commission on Teacher Credentialing. - 1.
 An International Student Application Form and additional required documents - 2.
 GRE and TOEFL scores if undergraduate work was completed at other than a regionally accredited U.S. institution